 Mr. Robert A. Crum, Executive Director

 Hampton Roads Planning District Commission

-May 19, 2022
+May 30, 2023

 Page 3

-Our report(s) on internal control will include any significant deficiencies and material weaknesses in controls of which we become aware as a result of obtaining an understanding of internal control and performing tests of internal control consistent with requirements of the standards, regulations, supplement and specifications identified above.
+Our report(s) on internal control over financial reporting and over compliance for major programs will include any significant deficiencies and material weaknesses in internal control over financial reporting and over compliance for major programs of which we become aware as a result of obtaining an understanding of internal control and performing tests of internal control over financial reporting and over compliance for major programs consistent with requirements of the standards, regulations, supplement and specifications identified above.
 Our report(s) on compliance matters will address material errors, fraud, violations of compliance obligations, and other responsibilities imposed by state and federal statutes and regulations or assumed by contracts; and any state or federal grant, entitlement or loan program questioned costs of which we become aware, consistent with requirements of the standards, regulations, supplement and specifications identified above.

-We will maintain our independence in accordance with the standards of the American Institute of Certified Public Accountants (AICPA) and GAS.
+We will maintain our independence in accordance with the standards of the American Institute of Certified Public Accountants ("AICPA") and GAS.